LLM-powered Data Augmentation for Enhanced Cross-lingual Performance: Related Work

 \section{Related Work}

-\paragraph{Multilingual and Low-Resource NLP}
+\subsection{Multilingual and Low-Resource NLP}

-Recently, there has been increased attention on expanding NLP beyond English, including the development of multilingual models~\cite{devlin-etal-2019-bert, conneau-etal-2020-unsupervised, xue-etal-2021-mt5, scao2022bloom} as well as the creation of benchmarks to address multilingual challenges~\cite{conneau2018xnli, Artetxe:etal:2019, adelani-etal-2021-masakhaner, winata-etal-2023-nusax}.
+Recently, there has been increased attention on expanding NLP beyond English, including the development of multilingual models~\cite{devlin-etal-2019-bert, conneau-etal-2020-unsupervised, xue-etal-2021-mt5, scao2022bloom} as well as the creation of benchmarks to address multilingual challenges~\cite{conneau2018xnli, artetxe-etal-2020-cross, adelani-etal-2021-masakhaner, winata-etal-2023-nusax}.
 Among the prevailing challenges faced across various languages, a common theme is the scarcity of available data.

 Consequently, when data is lacking, one approach is to employ zero-shot cross-lingual transfer.
-Studies conducted by~\citet{winata-etal-2023-nusax} have demonstrated the effectiveness of zero-shot cross-lingual transfer for related languages.
-Additionally, \citet{muennighoff2022crosslingual} show that models fine-tuned only with English instruction data are capable to understand multilingual instructions.
+Studies conducted by \citet{winata-etal-2023-nusax} have demonstrated the effectiveness of zero-shot cross-lingual transfer for related languages.
+Additionally, \citet{muennighoff2022crosslingual} show that models fine-tuned only with English instruction data are capable of understanding multilingual instructions.
 In this work, we are tackling a similar scenario where the availability of data is limited.

-\paragraph{Multilingual Data Augmentation}
+\subsection{Multilingual Data Augmentation}

 \citet{lauscher-etal-2020-zero} show that few-shot can drastically increase the cross-lingual performance of small models, proving that multilingual data augmentation is an effective strategy.
-A series of works try to predict the cross-lingual accuracy of models through measurements and modelling \cite{xia-etal-2020-predicting}, and study strategies for multilingual data augmentation, such as choosing the transfer languages \cite{lin-etal-2019-choosing}, and predicting multilingual few-shot accuracies leading for optimal data augmentation approcahes \cite{tool_2022}.
+A series of works try to predict the cross-lingual accuracy of models through measurements and modelling \cite{xia-etal-2020-predicting}, and study strategies for multilingual data augmentation, such as choosing the transfer languages \cite{lin-etal-2019-choosing}, and predicting multilingual few-shot accuracy leading for optimal data augmentation approaches \cite{tool_2022}.